-A good way to start making safety or regulation plans with clients is to identify with them strong emotions they find it difficult to handle and to write a list of their preferred ways to calm down.
+A good way to start making safety or regulation plans with clients is to help them identify strong emotions they find difficult to handle and to write a list of their preferred ways to calm down.
 We should keep our safety plans on us at all times - remember you can keep it on your phone!
+FIVE THINGS TO KEEP ME CALM